HEIGVD-Course-PDI/pdi-lab-markov/README.md

 In the following, edit the `models/worm.py` file to implement a more realistic model for computer worms.

-- We will assume that the system adminstrators can patch infected or vulnerable servers with a *fixed* rate, such as 10 servers per unit of time.
+- We will assume that the system adminstrators can patch infected or vulnerable servers with a *fixed* rate, such as 5 servers per unit of time.
 - They will first patch infected servers, if there are any.
 - If there are no infected servers, they will patch susceptible servers.
 - If there aren't any infected or susceptible servers, we can stop the simulation, since no new events will happen.

 #### Todo

-- [ ] Change the `recovery_propensity` to make it fixed, not dependents on the number of infected servers.
+- [ ] Change the `recovery_propensity` to make it fixed, independent of the number of infected servers.
 - [ ] If the next event is `recovery` first try repairing an infected server if there are any.
 If not, repair a susceptible server.
 If there aren't any servers left to repair, stop the simulation.
-- [ ] Run the simulation with `infection_rate = 0.1` and `recovery_rate = 10.0`.
+- [ ] Run the simulation with `infection_rate = 0.1` and `recovery_rate = 5.0`.
 - [ ] Answer the questions in the file `Questions-worm.md`.